-Tallinn airport has direct flights to and from a number of European cities and many flights a day to airports in Helsinki, Stockholm, Copenhagen, Frankfurt and Warsaw where it is easier to find connector flights.
+Tallinn airport has direct flights to and from a number of European cities and many flights a day to airports in Helsinki, Stockholm, Copenhagen, Frankfurt and Warsaw where it is easier to find connecting flights.
 Once a day there is a direct flight from Helsinki to Tartu airport.
-It is also possible to fly to Riga (Latvia) and take a bus from there to Tartu (it takes longer than from Tallinn though).
+It is also possible to fly to Riga (Latvia) and take a bus from there to Tartu (about 4 h).

 The bus station is not too far from the airport but most buses also stop at the airport.
-We do recommend to buy a ticket beforehand because they might sell out the bus at the station.
+We do recommend to buy a ticket beforehand because might be sold out.
 Tickets can be bought online tpilet.ee or luxexpress.eu or from the ticket machines on the ground floor of the airport.
 The trip takes approximately 2,5 hours, most buses have free WiFi connection.
 Tartu bus station is located in a business area of hotels, shopping centres and spas, it is about 5 minute walk from the old town and the University.
 On your way back to Tallinn by bus, you can ask the driver to stop at the airport.
-When buying a ticket either online or ticket machine, please choose correct point of departure and destination (either Tallinn/Tartu coach station or Tallinn Airport).
+When buying a ticket online or from the ticket machine, please choose correct point of departure and destination (either Tallinn/Tartu coach station or Tallinn Airport).

 Trains run 8 times a day, on express trains the travel time is a bit over 2 hours.
 However the main station is further away from the airport (though they also stop at Ülemiste which again is not far from airport or you can take a tram from the airport to the train station) and in Tartu the station is 1.3 km from the city centre.
-We recommend checking their website as there are quite a lot of repairs (whitch mean replacement bus service), it's also good idea to buy the ticket beforehand from elron.ee because it's cheaper.
+We recommend buying the ticket beforehand from elron.ee because it's cheaper.

-from Helsinki, it is also possible to take a fairly short boat ride (or a 3 hour slow ferry) to Tallinn and continue either by bus or train.
+From Helsinki, it is possible to take a ferry to Tallinn and then continue either by bus or train.
 Ferry ride can vary between two and four hours.

 Nationals of the member states of the European Union (EU) and the European Economic Area (EEA) and any third-country national who is a holder of a residence permit of a Schengen state do not need a visa to enter Estonia.
 If this does not apply to you, please check the website of Estonian Ministry of Foreign Affairs for possible restrictions and visa regulations.